artsy/README/playbooks/technology-choices.md

 - **Responsive page designs** over separate mobile designs or implementations.
 In this way we aim to get the most leverage from the least code and share a design library and components.
 As more of our usage in general transitions to mobile, it's critical that those visitors have at least parity with the desktop experience.
+- **Mobile software development** is split across two frameworks and three languages: native code is written with UIKit in Objective-C and Swift, while React Native development is done with TypeScript.
+Our mobile language of choice is Objective-C because core infrastructure of our app, [Eigen](https://github.com/artsy/eigen), is written in it.
+Additionally, React Native itself is also written in Objective-C. New features in our iOS app should be written using React Native.
+Our goal when using React Native is to never compromise on software quality for the sake of a cross-platform framework.
+When building React Native components, we do sometimes need to write native code in Objective-C, using UIKit.